ansys/pyedb/README.md

 ## License

-PyEDB is licensed under the [MIT License](https://github.com/ansys/pyedb/blob/main/LICENSEbrary extends the functionality of EDB by adding a Python interface without changing the core behavior or license of the original software.
+PyEDB is licensed under the [MIT License](https://github.com/ansys/pyedb/blob/main/LICENSE).

+This library extends the functionality of EDB by adding a Python interface without changing the core behavior or license of the original software.

 The use of PyEDB requires a legally licensed local copy of AEDT.
 To get a copy of AEDT, see the [Ansys Electronics](https://www.ansys.com/products/electronics) page on the Ansys website.

-<p style="text-align: right;"> <a href="#readme-top">back to top</a> </p>
+<p style="text-align: right;"> [back to top](#pyedb) </p>